Overview of software engineer career progression in terms of tracks and levels.

 |8||Staff Software Engineer||8|

-It is important to understand that this mapping only works up to a terminal level (typically Senior Software Engineer), where you are no longer expected to get promoted to the next level.
+It is important to understand that the mapping between yoe and level only works up to the terminal level (typically senior software engineer), where you are no longer expected to get promoted to the next level (staff software engineer).
 This is also where significant career progression stops for the majority of people.